handrew/agentic_gpt/examples/investor_presentations/readme.md

     ),
     Action(
         name="choose_investor_relations_url",
-        description="Given a list of links, choose the one that is most likely to be the investor relations URL.", function=choose_investor_relations_url,
+        description="Given a list of links, choose the one that is most likely to be the investor relations URL.
+Usually called after `get_all_links`.", function=choose_investor_relations_url,
     ),
     Action(
         name="choose_events_and_presentation_url",
-        description='Given a list of links, choose the one that is most likely to be the "Events and Presentations" URL.', function=choose_events_and_presentation_url,
+        description='Given a list of links, choose the one that is most likely to be the "Events and Presentations" URL.
+Usually called after `get_all_links`', function=choose_events_and_presentation_url,
     ),
     Action(
         name="choose_latest_presentation_url",
-        description="Given a list of links, choose the one that is most likely to be the latest presentation URL.", function=choose_latest_presentation_url,
+        description="Given a list of links, choose the one that is most likely to be the latest presentation URL.
+Always called after `get_pdf_links`", function=choose_latest_presentation_url,
     ),
     Action(